 The dial was the most visible part of a watch, and from metal to porcelain to celluloid they came in an incredible array of styles, fonts and colors.
-Learn the basics of dial construction and the types of materials used, see the different layouts, and enjoy a section devoted to fancy dials and private labels with logos.
+Learn the basics of dial construction and the types of materials used, see the different layouts, and enjoy a section devoted to fancy dials and private labels.

 A porcelain-enamel (glass) dial started as a stamped copper disc before the holes were drilled, any cutouts made, or the feet attached.
 Sintered porcelain was then powdered onto the top and fired in a kiln until the porcelain flowed like wax.
 The characters and signatures were all added later by teenage girls, who had the smallest hands.

-This was the simplest design, made from a copper disc with stamped depressions to create the lower level for the seconds hand.
-These were primarily used on lower-grade pieces.
+This was the simplest design, made from a copper disc with stamped depressions to create the lower level for the seconds hand, and used primarily on lower-grade pieces.

 Single-sunk (or sunk) dials had a separate seconds bit that was soldered to the main dial.
 This was done so that the seconds hand could sit lower, allowing the hour hand to clear it.